B2B Email Marketing Tips

 Email marketing can be a very effective way to generate new customers and increase sales with existing customers.
 If you do not currently email marketing as part of the marketing mix for your business, I would highly recommend you add it.
 Below are some tips to improve the open rates and sales generated from your email marketing campaigns.

 1. From Line

-Interestingly what you put in the from line can make a significant impact on how good of an open rate you get.
-From my experience putting a person’s name is much more effective then putting a company’s name.
-The only time this might not be true is if you have a very well known and trusted company name, and the person is expecting your email because they have singed up to a weekly newsletter from your company.
+Interestingly what you put in the from Line can make a significant impact on how good of an open rate you get.
+From my experience, putting a person’s name is much more effective than putting a company’s name.
+The only time this might not be true is if you have a very well-known and trusted company name, and the person is expecting your email because they have signed up for a weekly newsletter from your company.
 I recently conducted a test of this theory with one of the emails for one of my customers.
 The results were pretty clear.
-The open rate of the email with a person’s name was 19% and the open rate of the email with a company’s name in the from line was 8%.
+The open rate of the email with a person’s name was 19%, and the open rate of the email with a company’s name in the from Line was 8%.

 2. Subject Line

 Now given you have not put your companies name in the from Line, I would suggest putting it in the subject line.
 I would also make sure, either directly or indirectly, to state somehow what it is your company does in the subject line.
 This way, even if they don’t open your email this time, it has still done a little bit of advertising.
 By just having your company name in the subject, it has reminded them you exist and what you do.